 CONGRATULATIONS!
 YOU ARE NOW A MEMBER OF THE STATEWIDE REHABILITATION COUNCIL

 Being a governor-appointed member of the SRC gives you the power to vote on proposals, decisions and recommendations that will impact the lives of individuals with disabilities seeking employment.
-That is a big responsibility to the disabilities community and to ensure you will do your best, please keep in mind:
+That is a big responsibility to the disability community and to ensure you will do your best.
+Attendance, focused participation, and governance work together to make it possible to accomplish the work of the Council, such as, gathering feedback to deliver recommendations that improve vocational rehabilitation services for jobseekers with disabilities, submitting an annual report on vocational rehabilitation, and spreading the word about MRC services.
+Therefore, please keep in mind:

 ATTENDANCE